-A dental nurse worked with the dentists when they treated patients in line with GDC Standards for the Dental Team.
+A dental nurse worked with the orthodontist and orthodontist therapists when they treated patients in line with GDC Standards for the Dental Team.

 The provider had suitable risk assessments to minimise the risk that can be caused from substances that are hazardous to health.
+A separate file was available for the cleaner containing the relevant information.